turian/audio-discrimination-crowdsource/README-spec.md

 (Later: We might want to have functionality that does not give a user a task if K=3 people have already annotated it.
 K should be adjustable per experiment.)

+### Admin Batch Submit View

+To be spec'ed.
+A way for the admin to add new batches by uploading a CSV.

+### Admin TODO

+One thing that is missing and maybe I'll spec later is the ability to measure annotator fatigue. i.e. if 15 minutes is too long or too short.
+How long does the typical person take to get ear fatigue?
+Alternately I might just do annotation myself and see.

 ## Models

 User: